Settled Nomad

 KEB Hana Bank and Shinhan Bank are the most foreigner-accessible for account opening with a tourist visa.
 ATMs (especially GS25 and 7-Eleven convenience store ATMs) reliably accept foreign cards with fees of KRW 2,000–3,000 per transaction.
 Wise transfers in efficiently.
 Kakao Pay and Naver Pay are the dominant digital payment systems — link a foreign card via Kakao Pay for broad acceptance.

-The recommended card stack for South Korea
+The card stack for South Korea

 Frequently asked questions